MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 <!--pending product signoff -->
 ##### Unpackaged app
 Apps that don't use MSIX.
 They're typically installed and updated through `.exe`, Squirrel, or `.msi` files.
 These run without package identity.
-Both packaged and unpackaged apps can be published to the Microsoft Store.
+Both MSIX-packaged and unpackaged apps can be published to the Microsoft Store.

 <!--pending product signoff -->
 ##### Visual Studio extension (VSIX)